ktmeaton/ncov-recombinant/README.md

 > Tip: Remember to run `conda activate ncov-recombinant` first!

-1. Preview the commands that are going to be run.
+1. Preview the steps that are going to be run.

     ```bash
-    snakemake --profile profiles/tutorial --dryrun --printshellcmds
+    snakemake --profile profiles/tutorial --dryrun
     ```

 1. Run the workflow.